 Malfunctioning Traffic Lights

-Who is Liable for A Car Accident Caused by Malfunctioning Traffic Signal Lights?
+Who is Liable for an Accident Caused by Malfunctioning Traffic Signal Lights?

 A malfunctioning traffic signal light can wreak havoc on normal intersection traffic flow.
 Intersection collisions are often difficult enough to sort out when everything is working properly due to varying stories of drivers.
-However, determining who is liable for a car accident caused by malfunctioning traffic signal lights can be even more difficult due to the confusion regarding a driver’s duties when traffic lights malfunction.
-When traffic signals blackout or malfunction, the individual drivers and/or pedestrians navigating the intersection may have liability and, in some cases, the government entity (City, County or State) may be liable for the car accident.
+However, determining who is liable for an automobile accident caused by malfunctioning traffic signal lights can be even more difficult due to the confusion regarding a driver’s duties when traffic lights malfunction.
+When traffic signals blackout or malfunction, the individual drivers and/or pedestrians navigating the intersection may have liability and, in some cases, the government entity (City, County or State) may be liable.

 Common Causes of Traffic Signal Light Malfunctions